briand44/wintex1000.com/sites/all/modules/commerce_ups/README.txt

 You'll need to create UPS account and obtain an access key via https://www.ups.com/upsdeveloperkit.

-4. Optionally install and configure the AES encryption module (http://www.drupal.org/project/aes).
+4. Optionally install and configure the Real AES module (http://www.drupal.org/project/real_aes) and its included "AES" submodule - as well as the php-encryption library (see the Real AES module README file).
 This will help keep your UPS credentials secure.
+Be sure to add a $conf variable to your settings.php pointing to your AES keyfile:
+$conf['real_aes_key_file'] = '/path/to/aes.key';

+- - - - - Upgrading from AES to Real AES

+1. Make sure you have your UPS credentials before you being, as you'll need to re-enter them at the end of this process.

+2. Disable, uninstall, and remove from the codebase for the AES module.

+3. Install the "Real AES" module.
+Be sure to read the Real AES module README file, as it contains instructions on installing the necessary php-encryption library.

+4. Update your AES key (again, see the Real AES module README).

+5. Re-enter your UPS credentials on the UPS settings page.

 - - - - - Limitations